Shashank-ray2053/AWS-By-ShashankRay.github.io/Amazon EC2 (Virtual Servers).md

 * Port 3389 → RDP (Windows)
 * Port 80/443 → Web traffic

       Note: Never keep these ports open for everyone unless that is need as these are the basic but most crucial way to enter to any servers and can cause    serious issuses.

+                                                                              Key Pair
+                                                                          ****************
+  * Key pair is simply a lock for the instane  which helps to authenticate the users.
+There are two types of key pair, private and public.
+  * It has .pem extension

+                                                                        Elastic IP Address
+                                                                  ****************************
+    * Elastic IP Address is defined as the static, public IPV4 address which we can allocate to the ec2, NAT or network interface.
+    * It is called as static becasue it does not change even if the instance is stop and restarted.
+    * You have full control over this address.

+                  NOTE:
+                  •	Always stop your instance if not using it
+                  •	Use strong security group rules
+                  •	Take snapshots for backups
+                  •	Start with Ubuntu if you are new to Linux
+                  •	Monitor usage using CloudWatch

+                                                                                              AUTHER: SHASHANK RAY